yoctoproject/poky/documentation/ref-manual/variables.rst

       If both :term:`REQUIRED_VERSION` and :term:`PREFERRED_VERSION` are set for the same recipe, the :term:`REQUIRED_VERSION` value applies.

+   :term:`RETAIN_DIRS_ALWAYS`
+      When inheriting the :ref:`ref-classes-retain` class, this variable holds space-separated recipe-specific directories to always save in a tarball whether the recipe build has failed or not.

+   :term:`RETAIN_DIRS_FAILURE`
+      When inheriting the :ref:`ref-classes-retain` class, this variable holds space-separated recipe-specific directories to save in a tarball on failure of the recipe's build.

+   :term:`RETAIN_DIRS_GLOBAL_ALWAYS`
+      When inheriting the :ref:`ref-classes-retain` class, this variable holds space-separated directories that are not specific to a recipe to save in a tarball whether the build has failed or not.

+   :term:`RETAIN_DIRS_GLOBAL_FAILURE`
+      When inheriting the :ref:`ref-classes-retain` class, this variable holds space-separated directories that are not specific to a recipe to save in a tarball on build failure.

+   :term:`RETAIN_ENABLED`
+      Disables the creation of a tarball of the work directory done by the :ref:`ref-classes-retain` class.
+Can be set to specific recipes to disable the class when the class was inherited globally with :term:`INHERIT`.

+   :term:`RETAIN_OUTDIR`
+      When inheriting the :ref:`ref-classes-retain` class, this variable specifies the directory where to save the tarball of the work directory.
+      The default directory is ``${TMPDIR}/retain``.

+   :term:`RETAIN_TARBALL_SUFFIX`
+      When inheriting the :ref:`ref-classes-retain` class, this variable specifies the suffix of the tarball of the work directory.
+The default suffix is ``${DATETIME}.tar.gz``.

    :term:`RM_WORK_EXCLUDE`
       With :ref:`ref-classes-rm-work` enabled, this variable
       specifies a list of recipes whose work directories should not be removed.